jamierachael/BALANCE-REACT/README.md

 ## Summary

-Balance is a website designed to intergrate communication between mental health service providers and clients.
+Balance is a website designed to integrate communication between mental health service providers and clients.
 This was built using Vue.js, Material CSS, MongoDB, Express, and, Node.

 How it works: